 Books and poems with rhymes and repeated words and phrases help fluency and confidence.
 Ask questions to keep them interested and read favourites again and again!

-Speaking and Listening children: Pupils are taught to adapt their speech to a widening range of circumstances and demands; listen, understand and respond appropriately to others; and express their ideas clearly.
+Speaking and Listening: Pupils are taught to adapt their speech to a widening range of circumstances and demands; listen, understand and respond appropriately to others; and express their ideas clearly.